AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/integrating/third-party.md

 ---
 # AEM and 3rd Party Commerce Integration using Commerce Integration Framework {#aem-third-party}

 The integration of non-Adobe Commerce solution is a common scenario for CIF.
-If a 3rd party solution has different APIs and schemas, an integration layer is required.
+3rd party solutions with different APIs and schemas get connected via an integration layer.

 ## Architecture {#architecture}